-The Library's main catalogue lists the titles of the books, journals and newspapers we have in the collection.
+In Library Search you'll find titles of books, journals and newspapers that we have in the collections.

-You can search by author, title and keyword to find out if the item you are looking for is in the Library.
+You can search using various filters to find out if the item you are looking for is in the Library.

 To consult the item you need to register for a library card to visit the reading rooms.